MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## I get an error message when I try to sign in to the PC app or HoloLens app

-The Guides solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
-Every user must also have a license to use the Guides product.
-If your organization is already subscribed to Guides, you or your admin can easily provide access to the apps.
+The Dynamics 365 Guides solution package (which includes the built-in library of 3D content) needs to be installed on your Dynamics 365 account.
+Every user must also have a license to use the Dynamics 365 Guides product.
+If your organization is already subscribed to Dynamics 365 Guides, you or your admin can easily provide access to the apps.
 For more information, [see the Setup topic](setup.md).

 ## Where is the data stored and who has access to it?